lupete3/rdc-city-laravel/README.md

 #My City

-This application applyed the current date
+Laravel application that displayes the current time in your city